kedro-org/kedro-devrel/blog_post_collaboration/Integrating_Kedro_with_Databricks.md

 * For faster iteration on changes, the workflow documented in ["Use a Databricks workspace to develop a Kedro project"](https://docs.kedro.org/en/stable/deployment/databricks/databricks_notebooks_development_workflow.html) is for those who prefer to develop and test their projects directly within Databricks notebooks, to avoid the overhead of setting up and syncing a local development environment with Databricks.
 * Alternatively, you can work locally in an IDE as described by the workflow documented in ["Use an IDE, dbx and Databricks Repos to develop a Kedro project"](https://docs.kedro.org/en/stable/deployment/databricks/databricks_ide_development_workflow.html).
 This is ideal if you’re in the early stages of learning Kedro, or your project requires constant testing and adjustments since you can use your IDE’s capabilities for faster, error-free development, while testing on Databricks.
 However, the experience is still not ideal: you must sync your work inside Databricks with dbx and run the pipeline inside a notebook.
 Debugging has a long setup for each change and there is less flexibility than inside an IDE.

-If you need a Databricks development experience that works completely inside an IDE, we recommend Databricks Connect.
-This setup is recommended if the data-heavy parts of your pipelines are in PySpark, to minimize performance drops due to the data traveling between remote and local environments.
+In this blog post, Diego Lira, Specialist Data Scientist and a client-facing member of [QuantumBlack, AI by McKinsey](https://www.mckinsey.com/capabilities/quantumblack/how-we-help-clients) explains how to use Databricks Connect for a Databricks development experience that works completely inside an IDE.
+He recommends this as a solution where the data-heavy parts of your pipelines are in PySpark.
+If your workflow moves data into your local environment to compute you are likely to experience a performance hit along with potential issues of compliance assicated with moving data.

 ## What is Databricks Connect?
 [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect-ref.html) is Databricks' official method of interacting with a remote Databricks instance while using a local environment.